Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 Translation really is no easy feat.
 It’s difficult enough on its own to preserve the meaning of the source material in another language.
 However, some languages make it especially challenging.

-In this post, we have talked about some of the hardest languages to translate.
-Their grammar, the size of their vocabulary, and other intricacies make these languages especially difficult for translators to convert.
+In this post, we have talked about some of the hardest languages for translating.
+Their grammar, the size of their vocabulary, and other intricacies make them especially difficult for translators to convert.

 Luckily humans are not alone in these struggles.
 Machine translation services like Google Translate also fare better with certain languages than others and, if you think about it, often for similar reasons.